-January: Learn the Secret of a Powerful Content Strategy: Focus on the Customer
+January: Customer Focus Is the Secret of a Powerful Content Marketing Strategy

 Content marketing doesn’t take a king’s ransom to work its magic.
 It only takes a little time, some imagination, and the secret sauce: customer-centric content that solves frustrating problems your target customers face.

 If so, jot them down.
-Those are the ideas that will soon turn into full-blown content.
+That should spur the content idea that will soon turn into a full-blown content plan.
 Don’t worry about sketching them out in full at this point.
 Just have them on hand when you begin content production.

 February: Find Economical Content Production Tools and Start Posting

 The great part about content marketing is that it is incredibly economical.
-Although you can engage the services of a content marketing agency if you need a little help in some areas, you can get started for next to nothing.
+Although you can engage the services of a content marketing agency like ours for the content, there are a wealth of content marketing tools to help make that content work for you.

-There are a wealth of free or low-cost tools that can help you get your content strategy off the ground, as digital marketing expert Neil Patel points out.
+There are a wealth of free or low-cost tools that can help you get your content strategy off the ground.
 Here are a few we’ve found handy, especially for startups on a budget: